brocaar/chirpstack-docs/docs/gateway-os/guides/getting-started.md

 Then execute the `sudo gateway-config` to configure the channel-configuration that the gateway must use.

+## chirpstack-gateway-os-base

+After the board and channel-plan have been configured, you must update the ChirpStack Gateway Bridge configuration, such that it connects to your MQTT broker.
+This can be done using the **Edit ChirpStack Gateway Bridge config** option in the `gateway-config` menu.

+Use the **Edit configuration file** option to edit the configuration file or the **MQTT connection wizzard**.
+In case you are using (client-)certificate authentication / authorization, the latter is recommended as it allows you do directly paste the certificate files.

+## chirpstack-gateway-os-full

 Unlike the **chirpstack-gateway-os-base** image, you **should not** update the ChirpStack Gateway Bridge configuration.
 It is configured to point to the MQTT broker which comes with the **chirpstack-gateway-os-full** image.